sabiq-khan/flow-log-parser/README.md

                         ]
                         [--help/-h]

-- Parses a given VPC flow log file based on a given lookup table CSV file.
+- Parses a given VPC flow log file based on a given lookup table CSV file, mapping combinations of flow log column values to certain tags.
-- The lookup table can use any combination of columns from the flow log file.
+- The counts of how many records were tagged with each tag are recorded.
-- Last column must always be `tag`.
+- The counts of how many records matched a combination of column values from the lookup table are also recorded.
-- The counts of how many records fit each tag are written to the specified tag counts output file in the current working directory.
+- These counts are written to the specified output files, in the current working directory.
-- The counts of how many times a certain column combination occurred are written to the specified column counts output file in the current working directory.
+- For further information on usage, see: https://github.com/sabiq-khan/flow-log-parser?tab=readme-ov-file#usage

 Options:
     --flow-log-file                 Path to file containing VPC flow logs.